albertogg/albertogg.github.com/content/blog/3d-printing/klipper-on-an-ender-3.md

   pin
 - Use `rotation_distance` instead of `step_distance` as the latter is deprecated and will be removed
+- Verify that the endstops are not in `TRIGGERED` state if they are not being triggered.
+Use `QUERY_ENDSTOPS` for this.
+You can read more about this in the [verify endstops section][klipper-config-check]

 ### Marlin for port mappings